-This is a section dedicated to Research Opportunities for X and Y variations that will ultimately help researchers study our conditions.
-The majority of the studies will not pay the participant.
-Some may pay for travel and lodging and meals, however, it is important that we provide information and data.
-A compilation of data will help scientists and researchers to learn more about the X and Y conditions that we have and share.
-These studies are important and hopefully you can make contact with the various groups to provide your input.
+This section is dedicated to Research Opportunities for X and Y variations that will help researchers study our conditions.
+The majority of the studies will not pay the participants.
+Some may pay for travel, lodging, and meals.
+However, we must provide information and data.
+A compilation of data will help scientists and researchers learn more about the X and Y conditions we have and share.
+These studies are essential; hopefully, you can contact the various groups to provide your input.

 STUDY TITLE: MyPaTH Story Booth Interview

-STUDY PURPOSE: Understanding the experiences of patients, caregivers, and research participants are important as researchers work to develop new topics to study.
-The purpose of this study is to create an archive of the patient, caregiver, and research participant stories.
-This will allow researchers to better understand people’s experiences with health, illness, coping, and the healthcare system.
-Researchers hope their findings will lead to the development of research studies that address topics that are important to patients and caregivers.
+STUDY PURPOSE: Understanding the experiences of patients, caregivers, and research participants is vital as researchers work to develop new study topics.
+This study aims to create an archive of the patient, caregiver, and research participant stories.
+This will allow researchers to understand better people’s experiences with health, illness, coping, and the healthcare system.
+Researchers hope their findings will lead to research studies that address topics important to patients and caregivers.

 AGE: 18 and up